-46See Section 68.1(1) of the Copyright Act.
+&lt;sup>47See Section 68.1(1) of the Copyright Act.
 As previously reported, each of Canada's nearly 700 commercial radio stations, regardless of its size, revenues, profitability, or co-ownership, is statutorily exempted from communications royalties for sound recording broadcasts on its first C\$1.25 million (US\$951,000) of annual advertising revenue.
 Other than a nominal C\$100 (US\$176) payment, radio stations pay the Copyright Board-approved tariff only for revenues in excess of the C\$1.25 million threshold.

-47See Copyright Board, Public Performance of Music Works 2003-2007 and Public Performance of Sound Recordings 2003-2007, October 14, 2005, p.
+&lt;sup>48See Copyright Board, Public Performance of Music Works 2003-2007 and Public Performance of Sound Recordings 2003-2007, October 14, 2005, p.
 32, 37-38.
-48See USMCA Article 20.62.
+See USMCA Article 20.62.

-iii.
+iv.
 Term of Protection

-A notable example of a needed modernization of Canadian copyright law that was not addressed by the 2012 amendments is the disparity in duration of copyright protection between Canada and its largest trading partner (the U.S.), and indeed, the vast majority of OECD economies.
+A notable example of a needed modernization of Canadian copyright law that was not addressed by the 2012 amendments is the disparity in duration of copyright protection between Canada and its largest trading partner (the U.S.), and indeed, the vast majority of Organisation for Economic Co-operation and Development (OECD) economies.
 Although Canada extended the term of protection for sound recordings in 2015, Canada should join the growing international consensus by extending the term of protection for all works measured by the life of the author to life plus 70 years.
-It is commendable that Canada made this commitment in the USMCA, as well as committing to extend its term of protection for sound recordings an extra five years to 75 years.
-Canada should not delay bringing its law into line with this global norm, particularly in light of the Heritage Report's recommendation to do so.
-While the 2019 USMCA Bill included provisions extending copyright term of protection to USMCA-required minimums for sound recordings and certain other works, it did not propose extending the term of protection for all works measured by the life of the author, as Canada is obligated to do under USMCA Art.
-20.62(a).
-This omission should be corrected when Canada implements its USMCA obligations in 2020.
-Furthermore, any extension of the term of copyright protection should not be accompanied by Berne-prohibited formalities or measures that undermine contractual certainty.
+It is commendable that Canada made this commitment in the USMCA, but it negotiated a 30-month window to implement this extension.
+While the 2020 USMCA Law extended copyright term of protection to USMCA-required minimums for sound recordings and certain other works for an extra five years to 75 years, it did not extend the term of protection for all works measured by the life of the Heritage Report's recommendation to do so.
+Bringing its term of protection in line with evolving global norms is long overdue.
+Furthermore, any extension of the term of copyright protection should not be accompanied by Berne-prohibited formalities, such as by requiring registration for the additional period of protection, introducing provisions for reversion and/or termination of rights, or other such measures that undermine contractual certainty.